pkarsy/AutomaticSchoolBellTimer/README.md

 - When connected, click Visit Device.
   Write down the IP address.
 This is the web page of the tasmota system.
 It is accessible only from the LAN.

   From now on we are working via the browser.
 There is no need for the serial connection anymore.
-Disconnect the cable from the computer and use a USB charger instead.

 - Set the TimeZone/Dayligtht settings.